-Courage to Resist is not a member organization of the GI Rights Hotline, although many of our supporters are Hotline counselors.
+Courage to Resist is not a member organization of the GI Rights Hotline, although we enjoy the support of many Hotline counselors, and regularly participate in Hotline gatherings.
 We often refer service members to the Hotline for information about specific military regulations and practices—or just for a second opinion.
 To contact the GI Rights Hotline toll-free in the United States, call 877-447-4487.
 From Germany, call 06223-47506.
 From other locations overseas, call (U.S.) 202-483-2220.
 On the web, go to: www.girightshotlline.org

 Courage to Resist is a group of concerned community members, veterans, and military families.
 Our office, and most of our decision-making “organizing collective” members are based in the San Francisco Bay Area, with other members mostly on the West Coast.
 However, we do not limit our efforts to service members only within our geographic area.